| Emperor* |

 548 |

-Death of empress Theodora,
+Death of empress Theodora, wife of Justinian (June

-The Visigothic king Theudis is asassinated by Theudegisel.
+The Visigothic king Theudis is assassinated by

 Death of the Frankish king Theudebert of Metense

-(Metz), he is succeeded by his son Theudebald. |
+(Metz), he is succeeded by his son Theudebald.

 |